Distributed Control within a Trapezoid Virtual Tube Containing Obstacles for Robotic Swarms Subject to Speed Constraints: Switching Logic for Obstacle Avoidance

 \subsection{Partition of a Trapezoid Virtual Tube}

 According to \eqref{obstacle}, there are $P$ obstacles inside the trapezoid virtual tube $\mathcal{T}$.
-For simplicity, the obstacle that is the farthest from the finishing line $\left[ {{\mathbf{p}}_{\text{r,}1},{\mathbf{p}}_{\text{l,}1}}\right]$ is labeled as the 1st obstacle.
-Correspondingly, the obstacle that is the closest to the finishing line is labeled as the $P$th obstacle.
-Then, the \emph{extended occupied area} of the $k$th obstacle is defined as
+For simplicity, the obstacle that is the farthest from the finishing line $\left[ {{\mathbf{p}}_{\text{r,}1},{\mathbf{p}}_{\text{h,}1}}\right]$ is labeled as the 1st obstacle.
+Correspondingly, the obstacle closest to the finishing line is labeled as the $P$th obstacle.
+Then, the \emph{extended occupied area} of the $k$th obstacle is designed as